Funded by Senate Bill 1407

 When will the courthouse be completed and operational?

-Construction is currently scheduled to begin in third quarter 2017; the courthouse is scheduled for completion in fourth quarter 2019.
+Construction is currently scheduled to begin in first quarter FY 2017-2018; the courthouse is scheduled for completion in second quarter FY 2019-2020.
 This schedule is subject to change.

 |Judicial Council of California